code-game-project/cg-gen-events/README.md

 ### macOS

-Open the Terminal application, paste the command for your architecture and hit enter:
+Open the Terminal application, paste the command for your architecture and hit enter.

+To update, simply run the command again.

 #### x86_64